Skip to content

 Hardware RNG add_hwgenerator_randomness() — from /dev/hwrng RDRAND, TPM, virtio-rng

-Disk I/O Block layer timing via add_disk_randomness() Removed in 5.18 as negligible
+Disk I/O Block layer timing via add_disk_randomness() Still present and exported (EXPORT_SYMBOL_GPL)

 Boot-time Seed file from previous boot via rng-tools/systemd-random-seed Critical for VMs